 - Read and understand the terms of confidentiality or NDA, including all individuals who are subject to the restrictions;

-- Verify that an NDA contains all parties signatures, and retain a copy in a centralized location; signatories should have proper signature authority;
+- Verify that an NDA contains all parties' signatures, and retain a copy for future reference; signatories should have proper signature authority;

 - Ensure that NDA expiration dates are properly noted and respected;